brammittendorff/screeps-king/README.md

 1. **Hostile Detection**: Automatically detects enemy creeps
 2. **Tower Management**: Coordinates tower actions for defense
 3. **Safe Mode**: Activates safe mode when critical structures are threatened

+## Advanced Defense, Analytics, and Visuals

+### Automatic Safe Mode
+If a critical structure (spawn, storage, controller) is under attack and safe mode is available, it will be triggered automatically.
+This helps prevent catastrophic losses during heavy attacks or nuke landings.

+### Boosted Enemy Detection
+The system detects hostile creeps with boosted body parts.
+If boosted enemies are present, the AI will:
+- Increase the number of defenders spawned
+- Prioritize towers to attack boosted or high-damage hostiles
+- Mark the room as in emergency

+### Nuke Detection & Response
+- Incoming nukes are detected, logged, and notified (with ETA and impact position)
+- Room memory tracks nuke emergencies and impact sites
+- Visual overlays show nuke impact locations and ETA
+- (Optionally) Prioritize rampart/wall repairs at nuke impact sites

+### Analytics
+- Hostile activity is logged in memory (`hostileLog`)
+- Recent deaths can be tracked (`recentDeaths`)
+- Nuke info is stored in memory (`nukeInfo`)
+- **Per-tick damage stats**: Damage dealt and received is tracked in memory (`damageLog`) and shown in overlays
+- These analytics can be used for in-game stats, debugging, or further automation

+### Visual Overlays
+In-game overlays (using RoomVisual) display:
+- Emergency status ("EMERGENCY", "SAFE MODE", "NUKE INCOMING")
+- Nuke impact sites and ETA
+- Hostile and defender counts
+- **Per-tick damage stats** (average damage dealt/received over last 10 ticks)

+You can extend these overlays or analytics for your own needs.
+For example, add per-tick damage stats, creep path overlays, or custom visual themes.

 ## Console Commands